andrewhjelle/movieproject/README.md

 ## Table of Contents

+* [Installation]
-* [How to Open]
+* [Dependencies]
-* [Instructions]
+* [Purpose]
 * [Contributions]

-## How to Open
+## Installation

-Download all the files to a local folder and then open the run_me_for_movies.py file.
+1. Download all the files to a local folder
+2. From the command line navigate to the folder that you downloaded the files.
+For example, C:\Users\username\Desktop\movieproject
+3. Execute the script: 'python run_me_for_movies.py' which should launch the program in a web browser

+## Dependencies

 Movie Project also requires the fresh_tomatoes and media .py/.pyc files to run properly

 ## Purpose